huangli712/iQIST/docs/src/ch04/out_diag.md

      close(mytmp)
 ```

-You can use the *u_animator.py* to visualize the diagram configurations in the *solver.diag.dat* file.
-See also [script/u_animator.py](../ch07/animator.md) for more details.
+You can use the *movie.py* script to visualize the diagram configurations in the *solver.diag.dat* file.
+See also [script/movie.py](../ch06/movie.md) for more details.